 The Human Cell Atlas will impact almost every aspect of biology and medicine, ultimately leading to a richer understanding of life’s most fundamental units and principles.

-Cells are the most fundamental unit of life, yet we know surprisingly little about them.
-They vary enormously within the body, and express different sets of genes.
-Without maps of different cell types and where they are located in the body, we cannot describe all their functions and understand the biological networks that direct their activities.
+Cells are the basic units of life, but we still do not know all the cells of the human body.
+Without maps of different cell types, their molecular characteristics and where they are located in the body, we cannot describe all their functions and understand the networks that direct their activities.

 The Human Cell Atlas is an international collaborative consortium that charts the cell types in the healthy body, across time from development to adulthood, and eventually to old age.
 This enormous undertaking, larger even than the Human Genome Project, will transform our understanding of the 37.2 trillion cells in the human body.
 It is only possible now thanks to global collaboration, technological and computational breakthroughs, and science at great scale.

 An open global initiative, the HCA was founded in 2016 and has grown to more than 2,000 HCA members, from over 1,000 institutes and 75 countries around the world.
 Bringing together an international community of biologists, clinicians, technologists, physicists, computational scientists, software engineers, and mathematicians, HCA membership is open to the entire scientific community worldwide – join us here.
 The HCA is also keen to engage with the public.